venkataravuri/ai-ml-notes/ml.md

 |------------| ------------- | -------------|
 |What are Logits in machine learning?|Logits interpreted to be the unnormalised (or not-yet normalised) predictions (or outputs) of a model.
 These can give results, but we don't normally stop with logits, because interpreting their raw values is not easy.|[Logits Explanation](https://datascience.stackexchange.com/questions/31041/what-does-logits-in-machine-learning-mean)|

+In a classification problem, the model’s output is usually a vector of probability for each category.
+Often, this vector is usually expected to be “logits,” i.e., real numbers to be transformed to probability using the softmax function, or the output of a softmax activation function.

+##### What is distiction between Gradient and Derivative?
+Simply put, a gradient is a vector that goes in the direction of a function’s sharpest ascend whereas a derivative quantifies the rate of shift of a function at a certain location.
+Although both ideas include calculating slopes, derivatives emphasize one variable while gradients take into account a few variables at once.
+[Source](https://allthedifferences.com/exploring-the-distinction-gradient-vs-derivative/)

+What is the Difference Between Gradient and Partial Derivative?
+A gradient represents the vector pointing in the direction of the steepest ascent of an equation and encompasses partial derivatives about all variables, whereas a partial derivative reflects the rate of shift of a function about one particular variable while keeping other variables at a single value.

 ### Evaluation Metrics

 |Category|Task|Metric|Metric Summary|Reference|